 Scan for open directories to secure data

-Open directories—publicly accessible file folders on webservers—can expose sensitive data like configuration files or phishing kits if not properly secured.
+Open directories—publicly accessible file folders on web servers—can expose sensitive data, such as configuration files or phishing kits, if not properly secured.

 Enter an IPv4 address and an optional netmask to scan a range.